ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding" and "Enable
       Light Estimation"
       - To dissable the live camera feed in the backround set "Backround Material" under "AR Core Backround Renderer" to  None
-      - In build settings set Texture Compression to "ETC2 (GLES 3.0)"
+      - Follow Oculus guidlines for VR settings https://developer.oculus.com/documentation/unity/latest/concepts/unity-build-android/